kchenturtles/PassionfruitKitchen/content/posts/cheesecake-bars.md

 categories: ["desserts", "snacks"]
 featured_categories: []
 tags: ["vegetarian", "pescetarian"]
-summary: "While round cheesecakes are impressive when you do get them right, I prefer to hedge my bets by making cheesecake bars.
-I prefer their taste over regular cheesecake because they have a higher crust to filling ratio, so they're more balanced.
-And they are much easier to make!"
+summary: "While springform pan cheesecakes are impressive when you do get them right, I prefer to hedge my bets by making cheesecake bars.
+I actually like them more than traditional springform pan cheesecakes because they have a higher crust to filling ratio, and I think it makes it more texturally enjoyable.
+And, as a bonus, cheesecake bars are much harder to mess up!"
 toc: true
 dropCap: true
 displayInMenu: true